declancm/git-scripts/README.md

 - and git push the generated commit to the external git repository branch.

 From terminal, **run "source <path-to-commit.sh>"** to automaticall commit and push a git repository to the external repository.
 A short path is highly recommended to minimize effort such as: ' ~/commit.sh ' or ' commit.sh '.
-Alternatively, an alias can be created within ' ~/.bashrc ' (or zsh etc. as long as bash is installed), where acommit can be whatever alias you like: alias acommit='source ~/commit.sh'
+Alternatively, an alias can be created within ' ~/.bashrc ' (or zsh etc. as long as bash is installed), where 'acommit' can be whatever alias you like: alias acommit='source ~/commit.sh'